-- 1. Ensures "eventual consistency" of the client with the view presented by the provider - Essentially, if the controlled system stops changing, once the whole stream has been received and processed in order by the client, the client view will be aligned with the corresponding controlled system state (assuming communication with all components in the controlled system) - 2.
-Is built on a provider log of records recording change - The log is designed to enable "eventual consistency" - 3.
-Guarantees delivery of each log record "at least once" - Clearly, this guarantee applies within a particular operational envelope as defined in this document - May deliver some information more than once, but this will be in a pattern that ensures "eventual consistency" - 4.
+- 1. Ensures "eventual consistency" of the client with the view presented by the provider - Essentially, if the controlled system stops changing, once the whole stream has been received and processed in order by the client, the client view will be aligned with the corresponding controlled system state (assuming communication with all components in the controlled system is operating correctly etc.) - 2.
+Is built on a provider log of records detailing change in the controlled system - The log is designed to enable "eventual consistency" - 3.
+Guarantees delivery of each log record "at least once" - Clearly, this guarantee applies within a particular operational envelope as defined in this document - The provider may deliver some information more than once, but this will be in a pattern that ensures "eventual consistency" - 4.
 Is highly scalable and available - Boundless scale (with corresponding system resources) - 5.
 Is highly reliable (network fault tolerant) - Provides an inherent high availability solution (assuming necessary implementation can be realized on a resilient server) - Is tolerant to network communications disruption allowing the client to resume from where it last successfully received a record. - Can feed multiple instances of client - 6.
 Has low latency and high throughput on big data scale - Assuming the appropriate implementation technology - 7.
-Offers flexibility in the division of information across streams - There can be multiple streams offered by a provider to a client where each stream differs from the others in terms of information content and/or protocol - In the case where there are multiple streams offered, the client may need to connect to several streams to get all the information it needs - 8.
+Offers flexibility in the division of information across streams - There can be multiple streams offered by a provider to a client where each stream differs from the others in terms of information content and/or protocol

+- In the case where there are multiple streams offered, the client may have to connect to several streams to get all the information it needs - 8.
 Allows the client to re-consume records from a given stream any time. - 9.
-Supports back-pressure14 from client to enable a reactive producer.
+Supports back-pressure from client to enable a reactive producer.